technicaltidbits/hylia/src/posts/vale-series/install-vale-windows.md

 ## Step one: Install Chocolatey

-1. The documentation for Chocolatey is very thorough and walks you through the steps to install it on your computer.
-[Here's](https://chocolatey.org/install) the link with the installation steps.
+1. Follow [these](https://chocolatey.org/install) steps to install Chocolatey on your computer.

 2. To verify that you installed Chocolatey, run the command `choco -?`.
-This command prints help info to the terminal.
-If the installation was successful, you'll see output in the terminal.
+If the installation was successful, the command prints the help documentation to the terminal.

 ## Step two: Install Vale